Do you have any recommendations for me to save my work and decrease the chance of losing data (including papers, projects, and my Senior Comp)?

-Your Saint Mary's Google Apps for Education account has a quota of at least 30GB.
+Your Saint Mary's Google Apps for Education account has no quota limit - you can use as much space as needed for Mail and Drive.
 If you have questions about your e-mail quota or other e-mail issues, please refer to the ResNet FAQ at http://www.saintmarys.edu/resnet/resnetfaq.

 Keep More Than One Copy

 A frequent complaint heard by students to Information Technology is that they lost their only copy of a major assignment.
 A good rule of thumb is "The more important the data, the more copies you should have on diverse media in different locations."
-(Steve Hideg, Integrated Technology Programmer/Analyst, Saint Mary's College)
+(Steve Hideg, Associate Director of Technology Integration & Software Development, Saint Mary's College)

 Important files (especially Senior Comps and Education Portfolios) should always be stored in multiple locations.
 If you have a personal computer, you should save a copy on its hard drive.
 You should also save a copy on your network drive.
 You may choose to keep an additional copy on a flash drive or in cloud storage (mentioned below).